Diego41ITA/EEG-analysis/README.md

 ---

 ## 📈 Plots
-Plots visualizing the classification results for different categories are available in the **`Plots`** folder.
+Plots visualizing the ERPs waveform for different categories are available in the **`Plots`** folder.

 ---